‘A Star Is Born’ leads pack for Screen Actors Guild Awards | Malay Mail

 And superhero juggernaut Black Panther could pull a major upset in the best ensemble category — giving its star-studded cast the chance to give the signature “Wakanda Forever” salute from the stage.

-One major absence at the 25th edition of the starry event is Alfonso Cuaron’s Roma — the top Oscar nomination getter was left out of SAG contention.
+One major absentee is Alfonso Cuaron’s “Roma” — the top Oscar nomination getter was left out of SAG contention.

 Longtime Oscar watcher Sasha Stone sees the race as a major toss-up.